Atlas200dk/sample-facialrecognition/Readme_en.md

     ![](figures/facial_run_1.png)

     -   When the message "Please choose one to show the presenter in browser (default: 127.0.0.1):" is displayed, enter the IP address used for accessing the Presenter Server service in the browser.
 Generally, the IP address is the IP address for accessing the Mind Studio service.
-    -   当提示“Please input a absolute path to storage facial recognition data:“时，请输入Mind Studio中存储人脸注册数据及解析数据，此路径Mind Studio用户需要有读写权限，如果此路径不存在，脚本会自动创建。
+    -   When the message  "**Please input a absolute path to storage facial recognition data:**" ,is displayed, enter the path for storing face registration data and parsing data in **Mind Studio**.
+The **Mind Studio** user must have the read and write permissions.
+If the path does not exist, the script is automatically created.

     As shown in [Figure 11](#zh-cn_topic_0203223340_fig157571218181018), Select the IP address used by the browser to access the Presenter Server service in "Current environment valid ip list" and enter the path for face detection parsing data.